microbus-io/fabric/docs/structure/examples.md

 # Package `examples`

-The `examples` package holds several examples that demonstrate how the `Connector` can be used to create microservices.
+The `examples` package holds several examples that demonstrate how the framework can be used to create microservices.
+When studying an example, start by looking at the `service.yaml` to get a quick overview of the functionality of the microservice.
+Then go deep into the code in `service.go`.
+All files with `-gen` in their name are code generated and can be ignored unless studying the internals of the generated code.

 ## Hello